-The Girl Geek Academy is back – September 2017!
+The Girl Geek Academy is open for applications – September 2017!

 In collaboration with FACT,CO-OP Digital, Rosa Woman to Woman fund and LJMU

-Our next course starts on the 26th of September and this time the theme will be Maker Academy.
+Our next 8 week programme starts on the 26th of September and the theme will be Maker Academy.

 Over 8 weeks girls aged 13 to 17 will be encouraged and inspired to consider a career in technology.
-Our tutor Laura Pullig from Tactile Electronics will lead the course.
+Our expert industry tutor Laura Pullig from Tactile Electronics will lead the course.

 We will look at using coding to link physical items to digital, using technology such as Raspberry Pi and Arduino.
 We will get inspired by how these technologies have been used to solve real world problems.

-We have just 15 spaces available, and applications will close on the 1st of September.
-All sessions will be from 6-8pm of an evening.
+We have just 15 spaces available, and applications will close on the 8th September.
+Sessions will run on Tuesdays from 6-8pm.

 Beth Heale, Girl Geek Academy 2016 participant, aged 14, said: